jackiehjm/stx-docs/doc/source/updates/kubernetes/software-updates-and-upgrades-software-updates.rst

 -   feature enhancements

-Software updates can be installed manually or by the Update Orchestrator which automates a rolling install of an update across all of the |prod-long| hosts.
+Software updates can be installed manually or by the Update Orchestrator, which automates a rolling install of an update across all of the |prod-long| hosts.
 For more information on manual updates, see :ref:`Manage Software Updates
 <managing-software-updates>`.
 For more information on upgrade orchestration,